impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 Note that I actually got lucky finding the info on `\1`.
 I was searching the GNU docs for the word "parentheses", found section 5.7, and saw that it also referenced the `\1` syntax.

 Next are the double-brackets followed by `:digit:` followed by the double-closing-brackets.
-We get an explanation of this character sequence from [the "Bracket Expressions" docs](https://www.gnu.org/software/sed/manual/sed.html#Character-Classes-and-Bracket-Expressions) that we looked at previously:
+We get an explanation of this character sequence from [the "Bracket Expressions" docs](https://www.gnu.org/software/sed/manual/sed.html#Character-Classes-and-Bracket-Expressions){:target="_blank" rel="noopener"} that we looked at previously:

 > Finally, certain named classes of characters are predefined within bracket expressions, as follows.
 >